Who's Behind Listverse?

 This one is fairly technical, but it is no less amazing.

-The Gammaherpesvirinae is technically a subfamily of herpesviruses that includes a number of different viruses.
+The Gammaherpesvirinae is technically a subfamily of herpesviruses that includes several different viruses.
 There are actually many different types of herpes viruses, with the best-known examples probably being herpes simplex virus type 1 and herpes simplex virus type 2, which cause cold sores and genital herpes.

 As it turns out, latent infection with one type of gammaherpesvirus (type MHV-68) has been shown to increase resistance to infection with Listeria monocytogenes—the bacteria best known for food poisoning.